 What is proactive care?

 Proactive care is the ongoing patient-provider conversation and active monitoring of conditions to help prevent life-threatening emergencies.
-When care teams communicate regularly with at-risk patients—as well as each other—about conditions, diagnostics, and treatment protocols while encouraging preventive measures, they’re practicing proactive care.
+When care teams communicate regularly with at-risk patients—as well as each other—about conditions, diagnostics, and treatment protocols while encouraging preventive measures, they’re practicing proactive healthcare.

 Patients who aren’t feeling ill at the moment may forget to check their vitals, take their medications or supplements, do their exercises, eat prescribed nutrient-rich foods, and schedule follow-up appointments.
-When clinicians on their care team regularly check in on them, however, patients are more likely to perceive their providers as trustworthy partners, and respond to friendly reminders or informative alerts.
+When clinicians on their care team regularly check in on them, however, patients are more likely to perceive their healthcare providers as trustworthy partners, and respond to friendly reminders or informative alerts.
 These relationships can last a lifetime.

 If practiced correctly, proactive care can enable whole-person care by tracking lifestyle changes, encouraging self-monitoring and sensitive data sharing, as well as scheduling outpatient visits and follow-up lab tests.
 This trust-generating communication fosters more productive outpatient visits and fruitful wellness checks.
 It allows care teams to anticipate red flags and intervene to prevent critical issues.
 This personalized healthcare promotes lifetime patient retention.

 Unlike proactive care, reactive care addresses conditions after they’ve already developed into critical issues.
-Because it doesn’t prioritize problem prevention in the early stages of chronic disease, the reactive approach jump-starts costly, aggressive care plans after a patient’s condition has reached critical stages.
-The COVID pandemic has placed proactive care in the spotlight, inspiring the healthcare industry to pivot toward this personalized care model.
+Because it doesn’t prioritize problem prevention in the early stages of chronic disease, the reactive approach jump-starts costly, aggressive care plans after a patient’s health condition has reached critical stages.
+The COVID pandemic has placed proactive healthcare in the spotlight, inspiring the healthcare industry to pivot toward this personalized care model.

 Every year, Americans spend about $3 trillion on healthcare—the majority of which goes into treating lifetime chronic conditions like diabetes, heart disease, COPD, and mental health disorders (which often require additional charges at home, depending on how well patients tend to their own care).
 That’s almost twice as much as other developed nations.